Which of the following functions is a solution to the differentia... | Study Prep in Pearson+

 Multiple Choice

-Which of the following functions is a solution to the differential equation y' = 2y?
+Which of the following functions is a solution to the differential equation dy/dx = e^{2x} + 2y?

 A